Madhav-AK/whatsapp-inference-gen/README.md

 Open the .ipynb and look at the first cell
 Change all the values in the first cell as per your requirement
 Run all cells in the .ipynb file

+## Side notes

+Whatsapp changes export formats randomly.
+This code works for exports made on 13th July 2025, but I cannot guarantee its functioning in the future